 I don’t buy coffee for more than P50.

 Yes, fifty pesos is the highest I would go when buying coffee outside.
 So far, I have two sources:

+McDonald’s – P45 for a large cup, with FREE one-time refill.
 Country Style – P50 for a small cup (they don’t have size variants), also with FREE one-time refill

 I’ve been a drinking coffee from McDonald’s since 2013.
 I tried Country Style’s coffee three years ago, and I’ve been their loyal customer since then.
 Not only that their coffee is cheap, they don’t cater to the usual young, loud customers, and I love that.